 Neem leaves have other unique antioxidants too (anything beginning with “nimb” ) while the oil contains gedunin and the insecticide, azadirachtin.
 Antioxidants are guaranteed, unique benefits from each are possible.

-Collagen – a weak but interesting connection, as topically applied dried neem leaves inhibited enzymes called Matrix Metallo-Proteinases (MMPs) in this study.
-MPP is one of the enzymes which breaks down collagen in the skin, destabilising its structure, and the decrease in activity was large at 50%.
-Less MPPs would be beneficial, but MMPs are only a single collagen degrading enzyme.
-The jury is out.
+Collagen – a weak but interesting connection, as topically applied dried neem leaves inhibited enzymes called matrix metallo-proteinases (MMPs) in this study.
+MMPs are responsible for breaking down old collagen in the skin, and neem caused a large decrease of 50%.
+Less MPPs would be beneficial, but until we get an actual study on collagen, the jury is out.

 Riskier than normal

-Neem also has a disadvantage, a potential side effect which is again mysterious: contact irritation.
-Neem topical treatments have a much higher risk of irritating, inflaming, or even rashing up your skin than other natural staples.
+Neem also has a potential disadvantage: a much higher risk of irritating, inflaming, or even rashing your skin than other natural staples.

 Immediately under suspicion is azadirachtin, the natural insecticide.
 Can a toxin strong enough to deter insects wreak havoc on your skin?
 Azadirachtin primarily works by confusing insects into not reproducing properly.
 After eating neem oil, insects lose interest in mating, lay eggs which never hatch, and even forget to fly or eat, becoming the village idiots of insects.